Question:

 Such a situation is not uncommon with green card via marriage cases.

 It happens sometimes when a spouse goes through a marital break-up in one country and leaves.
-He thinks the divorce is completed but the final paperwork was not certified by the court.
+The immigrant thinks the divorce is completed but the final paperwork was not certified by the court.

 Consider this potential scenario.